rdmorganiser/rdmo-catalog/rdmorganiser/questions/readme-SMP-Update.md

     - `view-smp-report.xml`

 The first 3 views are templates for the corresponding metadata files. `view-smp-report.xml` is a template that displays the answers in the SMP project as a continuous-text report.

+## History

+The SMP catalog was developed at the Max Planck Digital Library to support scientists developing research software documenting the development work....
+The first version (2021-2023) was developed by Yves Vincent Grossmann, including a FAIR4RS view by Jan Matthiesen.
+The second version (2026) was developed by Laura Bahamón Jiménez within the DFG project MAUS (MAschinelle Unterstützung von Software-Management-Plänen), ...